-NESCOE Request for 6-Month Extension of Time.
-On July 31, 2019, NESCOE requested a 6-month extension of time, to April 15, 2020, for the submission of New England's energy security market redesign, and that the FERC issue an order granting the extension by August 30, 2019.
+6-Month Extension of Time for ISO-NE's Long-Term Fuel Security Mechanism Filing (Apr 15, 2020).
+On August 30, the FERC extended by 6 months (to April 15, 2020) the deadline for the filing of ISO-NE's long-term fuel security mechanism.
+As previously reported, NESCOE requested a 6-month extension of time on July 31, 2019.
 NESCOE stated that "many key details, analyses, and core consumer protections remain under development or will be deferred to a later date.
 It has become increasingly clear that additional time is needed to resolve the many outstanding issues surrounding ISO-NE's proposed energy security improvement ("ESI") market redesign, provide a greater understanding of how the design is expected to perform and its impact on reliability and consumer costs, and enable the development of design components to address emerging concerns on fundamental issues, such as the exercise of market power and unjustified consumer costs."
 NESCOE asserted that the extension of time would "enable a more complete and holistic filing in response to the directives in the July 2018 Order, allow ISO-NE to address core consumer protection elements that are fundamental to state support, and remove barriers to achieving a greater degree of regional coalescence around a proposal".
 NESCOE emphasized its "understanding that a six-month extension would not hinder the implementation of a long-term market design change for the targeted 2024-2025 period."
-Responses to NESCOE's request will be due August 5.
+Responses to NESCOE's request were due August 5.
+Comments supporting NESCOE's request were filed by ENE, IECG and Consumer Advocates of New England.4 NEPOOL filed limited comments to make it clear it had not voted, nor taken any formal action, on NESCOE's request to extend the October 15 deadline for ISO-NE's filing.
+On August 8, NEPGA answered NESCOE's request, urging the FERC to limit any extension of the compliance filing deadline to December 20, 2019.
+On August 15, Verso filed comments requesting that the FERC, should it grant NESCOE's extension, require ISO-NE to use the additional time to develop a meaningful forward fuel procurement component incentivizing winter season fuel supply arrangements such as that presented by Calpine Corporation at the July 15 technical conference.
+Comments supporting Verso's comments were filed by Repsol and IECG on August 21 and 27, respectively.
+Markets Committee consideration of ISO-NE's Energy Security Improvements ("ESI") project is on-going.

-If you have any questions concerning this proceeding, please contact Dave Doot (860-275-0102; dtdoot@daypitney.com) or Sebastian Lombardi (860-275-0663; slowbardi@daypitney.com).
+If you have any questions concerning this proceeding, please contact Dave Doot (860-275-0102; dtdoot@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).